jsor/jcarousel/README.markdown

 jCarousel specific selectors
 ----------------------------

-After initialization, you can use jCarousel specific selectors on the root element and on the items of the carousel:
+After initialization, you can use jCarousel specific selectors on the root element and on the items of the carousel.

-### Available element selectors are:
+### Available root element selectors are:

 <table>
     <tr>